Cats & Kittens

 Dogs & Puppies

-Vaccination is the only proven method of protecting your dog against Distemper, Infectious Hepatitis, Parvovirus, Parainfluenza and Leptospirosis.
+Vaccination is the only proven method of protecting your dog against Distemper, Infectious Hepatitis, Parvovirus, Leptospirosis and Kennel Cough.

 We advise to have your puppy or dog vaccinated in order to protect it against the above potentially fatal diseases and to keep it in the best of health for the rest of it’s life.